enginician/timealyze/README.md

 # timealyze
-Tool for rhythm and timing training.
+Tool for musical rhythm and timing training.
 The app records and analyzes simple rhythms for (relative) timing.

 You need a metronome (ideally with headphones) for this app to work properly